Efficient storage of Pareto points in biobjective mixed integer programming: Computational Experiments

 \section{Computational Experiments}

-We implemented our data structure in the C programming language and performed { three} tests.
-The first was designed to test the number of solutions our structure can effectively store and how quickly these solutions can be processed.
-The second { and third were} designed to test the utility of our data structure when used alongside the BB algorithms of \citet{belotti2012biobjective} { and \citet{adelgren2016}, respectively}.
-All tests were run using Clemson University's Palmetto Cluster.
+We implemented the BoT in the C programming language and performed two tests.
+The first test addresses the efficiency with which a large number of randomly generated solutions can be stored in a BoT, using different rebalancing techniques.
+The second test addresses the utility a BoT when used in the two BB algorithms for BOMILP by \citet{belotti2012biobjective} and by \citet{adelgren2016}.
+All tests were run on Clemson University's Palmetto Cluster.
 Specifically, an HP SL250s server node with a single Intel E5-2665 CPU core with 16GB of RAM running Scientific Linux 6.4 was used.

-In all of these experiments we compare the performance of our structure with that of a dynamic list (L).
-Like our structure, this list also takes points and segments in $\R^2$ as input and stores only the nondominated subset of all input.
-When a point or segment is inserted, it is compared with every other stored point or segment.
-Then, during each comparison dominated solutions are discarded.
+In all of these experiments we compare the performance of the BoT with that of a dynamic linked list (L).
+Like a BoT, the linked list takes points and segments in $\R^2$ as input and stores only the nondominated subset of all input.
+All segments $S=(x_1,x_2,y_1,y_2)$ of the linked list are stored in increasing order of $x_1$, so that parsing all elements of the list produces the same output as an {\em in-order} visit of a BoT.
+Inserting a point or segment $S'$ consists in comparing it with every stored point or segment in the list, until a segment $S$ is encountered such that $S'\subset R_{\textrm{left}}(S)$.
+During each comparison, dominated solutions are discarded.
+Although only a few, if any, elements of the list might be changed with the insertion of $S'$, because we do not know where these elements are located and do not have more sophisticated search mechanisms on such a list, insertion has an {\em average} complexity of $O(t)$.
 Such lists have been used for storing nondominated solutions in both the pure integer \citep{sun1996} and mixed-integer cases \citep{mavrotas2005multi,vincent2013biobjective}.